bijiuni/compu_bio/Lab7/README.md

 **_Q:_** Which algorithm achieves the best level of compression on each file type?

 **_A:_** It seems that in terms of level of compression, Arithmetic compress is the best for all file type we used here.
-However, gzip has similar compression rates (only 2.5% less compression) for protein and dna sequence.
+However, gzip has similar compression rates (only 2.5% less compression) for protein and dna sequences.

 <br>